PrimeTimeTran/ProfileApp/README.md

 ![pwd](./assets/images/1h.png)

+---
 > **Tip** 💡: If you run into problems such as the simulator not opening, error messages, etc, refer to the documentation found at [https://docs.expo.io/versions/v33.0.0/introduction/installation/](https://docs.expo.io/versions/v33.0.0/introduction/installation/) and try figuring it out **yourself**.
 You'll want to know how to do this yourself in the future, trust us.
 Additionally, a reasonable expectation that your future bosses and teammates will have is that you can **indepdently troubleshoot** problems by **reading publically available documentation** and **following recommended steps**.

 ---
 > Key Points 🔑📝

-- We now know how to create a new mobile app from the command line.
+- We can create a new mobile app from the command line.
 When we run `expo init app-name` Expo creates a folder on our computer  that matches 'app-name' where all the files required for this app are.
 The **sky** is the limit.

 ---